Statutory Cost Laws For All 50 States

 Please always view the actual statute when there is a link available and always check any “UPDATE” link which you may see for a particular state because these items could contain cost information that is more current than the summary text which appears on this web page.

-If you are aware of an additional statute which should be posted on this web page, please send a link to the relevant statute to Tom Lamb.
+If you are aware of an additional statute that should be posted on this web page, please send a link to the relevant statute to Tom Lamb.

 Likewise, any clarifications, corrections, or updates regarding the statutes listed on this web page should be submitted to Tom Lamb.